SamSayyed26/Sequelize_Node-js/README.md

 ### Comment Routes:
     - GET /api/posts/:postId/comments: Get all comments for a specific post. --- DONE
     - POST /api/posts/:postId/comments: Add a new comment to a post. --- DONE
-    - PUT /api/posts/:postId/comments/:commentId: Update a comment.
+    - PUT /api/posts/:postId/comments/:commentId: Update a comment. --- DONE
-    - DELETE /api/posts/:postId/comments/:commentId: User can delete their own comments.
+    - DELETE /api/posts/:postId/comments/:commentId: User can delete their own comments. --- DONE
-    - DELETE /api/posts/:postId/comments/:commentId: Creator can delete comments of anyone on their posts.
+    - DELETE /api/posts/:postId/comments/:commentId: Creator can delete comments of anyone on their posts. --- DONE

 ### Like/Dislike Routes:
     - POST /api/posts/:postId/like: Like a post.